What is the average salary in Chelsea, MA?

 Property Manager

-Property managers oversee residential or commercial properties.
-They handle maintenance, rent collection, and tenant relations.
-They work for property management companies and real estate firms.
+Oversee residential or commercial properties.
+Handle maintenance, tenant relations, and rent collection.
+Work with property management companies and real estate firms in Chelsea.

 Find Property Manager jobs in Chelsea, MA